 Custom solutions are tailored to your needs and thus offer you great flexibility if you have a particular vision of how you want to present your products.
 This means you won’t find yourself paying for something you don’t use, as often happens with off the shelf options.
 You also won’t have to compromise in order to fit your business into an existing solution.

 Of course, without prior knowledge of what your customers have come to expect when buying products online and some technical experience of how to write code, you will need to hire a web development team.
-This is because having complete control over the end user interface (UI) sometimes leads to very nonsensical design ideas if you don’t have a design and development team on-board.
+This is because having complete control over the end-user interface (UI) sometimes leads to very nonsensical design ideas if you don’t have a design and development team on-board.

 In consequence, a custom approach requires more time and money to get started than if you opted for an off the shelf solution.
-It can be a very high cost option.
+It can be a very high-cost option.
 However, custom websites are generally easier to maintain and update than off the shelf solutions.
 The more customisations you make to an off the shelf solution, the harder it will be to update the site without breaking it.
 If you have the money available as well as the requisite experience, this may be the option for you.

 Off the shelf

-In the past 5 years, off the shelf options, which typically fall into the category of Software as a Service solutions (SaaS) have improved immensely.
+In the past five years, off the shelf options, which typically fall into the category of Software as a Service solutions (SaaS) have improved immensely.
 Website builders let users create websites without having to design layouts or write code.
 They are, therefore, easy to use.
 Off the shelf options have better themes available at a lower upfront cost than would be the case if you chose to design a bespoke e-store or website.
-Whilst website builders typically have less flexibility than bespoke options, content management systems can be very flexible and offer loads of choice, like choosing from dozens or even hundreds of themes, as can site builders designed specifically to create an e-store, as is the case with SimpleShop.
+While website builders typically have less flexibility than bespoke options; content management systems can be very flexible and offer loads of choice, like choosing from dozens or even hundreds of themes, as can site builders designed specifically to create an e-store, as is the case with SimpleShop.

 Ultimately, you will need to look at the options in relation to your business goals in order to find the approach that is best suited to you.